A landing theorem for entire functions with bounded post-singular sets: Landing theorems for filaments

-With the notation from Section 2 and Section 3~-- in particular, the definition of dreadlocks in Definition~\ref{defn:dreadlock} and their accumulation sets in Definition~\ref{defn:accumulationset}~-- we can now state the main result of our paper.
-Recall that a dreadlock $G_{\s}$ is \emph{periodic} if the address $\s$ is periodic under the shift map.
+With the definition of filaments in Definition~\ref{defn:filament} and their accumulation sets in Definition~\ref{defn:accumulationset2} we can now state the main result of our paper.
+Recall that a filament $G_{\s}$ is \emph{periodic} if the address $\s$ is periodic under the shift map.
 Equivalently, $G_{\s}$ is periodic under the action of $f$ as a subset of $\C$.

-\begin{thm}[Douady-Hubbard landing theorem for dreadlocks] Let $f$ be a transcendental entire function with bounded post-singular set.
+\begin{thm}[Douady-Hubbard landing theorem for filaments] Let $f$ be a transcendental entire function whose post-singular set $\P(f)$ is bounded.

-Then every periodic dreadlock of $f$ lands at a repelling or parabolic periodic point, and conversely every repelling or parabolic periodic point of $f$ is the landing point of at least one and at most finitely many periodic dreadlocks. \end{thm}
+Then every periodic filament of $f$ lands at a repelling or parabolic periodic point, and conversely every repelling or parabolic periodic point of $f$ is the landing point of at least one and at most finitely many periodic filaments. \end{thm}

 We also obtain a corresponding theorem about landing properties at more general hyperbolic sets.